abinit/abipy/abipy/integration_tests/README.md

 ## Requirements

-- abinit >= 8.6
-- abipy, pymatgen and corresponding dependencies
 - pytest (framework for unit tests)
+- abinit
+- abipy with configured manager.yaml

 ## How to run the tests

 Change the configuration options for the task manager reported in the file `manager.yaml`

 Execute pytest in the current directory.
 Results are produced in the directory in `_mytests`

 ## How to add a new integration test